Frequently Asked Questions

 All NDA Collections are assigned to an NDA Data Repository and are assigned to an NDA Permission Group based on the NDA Repository and the consent of subjects for data sharing.

-Descriptive data (demographics, summary subject measures, diagnostic measures), outcome measures establishing baselines and raw data (e.g. sequences, unprocessed neurosignal recordings and MRI data) are typically shared four months after submission.
+Descriptive data (demographics, summary subject measures, diagnostic measures), outcome measures establishing baselines, and data (e.g. sequences, unprocessed neurosignal recordings, and MRI data) are typically shared four months after submission.
 Subsequent submissions replace the data already shared, which is then moved into an archived state and made inaccessible.
 Within reason, an investigator has full control of when these data are shared.
 This is done by specifying the share date for the measure within the Data Expected tab of the project's Collection.
 Conflicts on timing are resolved by the NIH Program Officer or other funding agency representative.

 Outcome measures and analyzed data should be shared when a publication is accepted.
 The NDA Study capability allows for sharing of only the precise subjects' data specific to a publication or finding (positive or negative).
 Using this capability, only the outcome measures and analyzed data supporting that finding are shared.
 Other data will remain embargoed until those data are published in a separate publication and associated NDA Study or the defined sharing dates occur, which is typically at the end of the project.
 If an NDA Study has not been defined on published data, the NIMH Data Archive staff will notify the investigator of the need to create an NDA Study allowing the rest of the project’s data to remain embargoed.